-Do not add any supplemental materials, other than leak detection dyes, to your engine oil.
+The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
 Engine oil is an engineered product and its performance may be impaired by supplemental additives.

 Disposing Of Used Engine Oil And Oil Filters